gmacario/gmacario.github.io/_posts/2018-10-10-test-hello-node-on-jx.md

 Jenkins X checks passed for Cluster(gke_kubernetes-workshop-218213_europe-west1-b_tonguetree): 3 nodes, memory 15% of 17354292Ki, cpu 41% of 5790m.
 Jenkins is running at http://jenkins.jx.35.241.213.226.nip.io
 gmacario@cloudshell:~ (kubernetes-workshop-218213)$
 ```

+#### Display Jenkins Dashboard

+Login to Jenkins Dashboard at the URL returned by the `$(jx console)` command.

+In our example this is <http://jenkins.jx.35.241.213.226.nip.io>

+**NOTE**: Jenkins login credentials (username: `admin`, password: `****`) have been provided during the installation of Jenkins X, and are stored in file `~/.jx/jenkinsAuth.yaml`.

+#### Preview staging environment

+Browse GCP Console > Kubernetes Engine > Services

+In tab "Kubernetes service", filter by "Service Type: Ingress"

+Browse app sources at <https://github.com/gmacario/node-http-hmi-repository>

+Browse the staging environment of "node-http-hmi-repository" at <http://node-http-hmi-repository.jx-staging.35.241.213.226.nip.io/>

+Browse the production environment of "node-http-hmi-repository" at TODO

 #### Run `TODO`